Vaccine Access & Equity

 Program Spotlight: Together Toward Health

-Launched in response to the pandemic, our Together Toward Health initiative provides funding to more than 400 community based organizations across California so they can provide COVID prevention information, outreach to Californians in their primary languages (like Punjabi and Purepecha, an indigenous Nahuatl dialect, and dozens of languages) and host mobile pop-up vaccination sites at Black churches, in farmworker communities and more.
+Launched in response to the pandemic, our Together Toward Health initiative provides funding to more than 500 community-based organizations across California so they can provide COVID prevention information, outreach to Californians in their primary languages (like Punjabi and Purepecha, an indigenous Nahuatl dialect, and dozens of languages) and host mobile pop-up vaccination sites at Black churches, in farmworker communities and more.

 Thanks to Together Toward Health, grantees have coordinated access to get thousands of California farmworkers vaccinated, conducted outreach to elders about vaccine access and appointments, hosted online live Q&A sessions, trained outreach workers and system navigators, and more.

-- 4.5M Californians provided greater COVID-19 response & vaccine equity access through PHI's Together Toward Health
+- 27M+ individuals provided greater COVID-19 response & vaccine equity access through PHI's Together Toward Health

 PHI Experts Working on this Issue: